 Here’s a fact that reinforces the similarity of sponsored reviews with TV advertisements: If you ask any advertiser whether he would like to pay for a banner ad or for a sponsored review, he will certainly say the sponsored review.
 Why?
 Because he will acquire a much better return on investment, as the sponsored review will give his product a better and greater kind of exposure with the readers of that blog.

 As a result, a sponsored review is probably among the most lucrative way to monetize a blog.
-Last month one company offered me $50 to write a short critique about its last product.
-It was related to my niche, and I was sure most of my readers would find it of value.
-It took me about 30 minutes to write which is a great return on my time investment.
+I’ve made $60 per hour by receiving $50 sponsor opportunities to write a short critique of a product.
+I accept if it’s related to my niche, and I’m sure most of my readers would find it of value.
+They only take about 30 minutes to write which is a great return on my time investment.

 This made me wonder: are most bloggers leaving money on the table by not doing sponsored reviews?
 For instance, if I started doing them more frequently on this blog I could easily add another several hundred dollars per month in profits (considering one sponsored review per week at a low $50-$100 per post), which would simply double up my advertising profit on the blog.
 I think this proportion is true for most bloggers.
 If bloggers started doing sponsored reviews they’d double up their ad revenue.
 That being said, I think it’s possible for a blogger to do sponsored reviews while keeping his integrity.